 There is much more to Tivoli than thrill rides and roller coasters and part of its allure stems from the beautifully landscaped gardens and eclectic architecture.
 I guess this sort of justifies its hefty price tag.

 Tivoli Lake, which is home to fish and ducks is perfect for a leisurely stroll.
-The lake was carved out of the old city moat and is extremely scenic due to the presence of a Japanese style pagoda from 1900.
+The lake was carved out of the old city moat and is extremely scenic due to the presence of a Japanese-style pagoda from 1900.
 St George III, a huge 18th-century frigate turned restaurant, is also moored here.
-My other favorites are the exotic Pantomime Theater and the palatial Moorish-style onion-domed Nimb building which now houses two restaurants as well as an upscale boutique hotel.

 Tivoli really comes to life at night with thousands of sparkling lights and Chinese lanterns and becomes really romantic.
 Seeing Tivoli in the evening sheds light on why it has been the main attraction in Copenhagen for generations.

 A certain Mr. Disney derived a lot of inspiration from his visit to Tivoli in 1950.
-Supposedly, he was so bewitched with Tivoli that he exclaimed to his wife, “Now this is what an amusement place should be!”
-Tivoli also has a wide range of eateries like the Tivoli Food Hall to satisfy your needs.
+Supposedly, he was so bewitched by Tivoli that he exclaimed to his wife, “Now this is what an amusement place should be!”

-The entrance to Tivoli costs 130 DKK.
-Tivoli has a carnival-like ticketing system that means you pay per ride with some rides requiring up to three tickets.
-So it’s better to purchase the unlimited ride pass (240 DKK) if you’re in the mood for a few rides.
-Check the Tivoli website for up to date opening times.
-I would recommend buying the skip the line ticket which will save you some time.
+Thus, it’s better to purchase the unlimited ride pass (299-319 DKK) if you’re in the mood for a few rides.
+I would also recommend buying the skip-the-line ticket which will save you some time.

 Day 3 in Copenhagen: Copenhagen Neighborhoods